slidevjs/slidev/themes/write-a-theme.md

 - Provide default configurations (fonts, color schema, highlighters, etc.)
 - Provide custom layouts or override the existing one
 - Provide custom components or override the existing one
-- Extend Windi CSS configurations
+- Extend UnoCSS/Windi CSS configurations
 - Configure tools like Monaco and Prism

 ## Conventions